Luminatecs/Luminate-Ecosystem-Frontend/src/lib/secure-storage/README.md

 - No encryption keys are stored persistently

 ### Data Protection
-- All sensitive data is encrypted before localStorage storage
+- All sensitive data is encrypted before sessionStorage storage
 - Decryption failures result in automatic data cleanup
 - No plain text sensitive data is ever stored
 - Memory-safe encryption operations